nextgis/docs_toolbox/source/lines2polygons.rst

-**Try it out using our sample:**

-Download `input dataset <https://nextgis.com/data/toolbox/lines2polygons/lines2polygons_inputs.zip>`_ to test the instrument.
+.. to do:: **Try it out using our sample:** Download `input dataset <https://nextgis.com/data/toolbox/lines2polygons/lines2polygons_inputs.zip>`_ to test the instrument.
 Step-by-step instructions included.
 Get the `output <https://nextgis.com/data/toolbox/lines2polygons/lines2polygons_outputs.zip>`_ to additionally check the results.